pantor/ruckig/README.md

   </a>
 </p>

 Ruckig calculates a time-optimal trajectory given a *target* waypoint with position, velocity, and acceleration starting from *any* initial state limited by velocity, acceleration, and jerk constraints.
 Ruckig is a more powerful and open-source alternative to the [Reflexxes Type IV](http://reflexxes.ws/) library.
-In fact, Ruckig is a Type V trajectory generator.
+In fact, Ruckig is a Type V trajectory generator with directional velocity and acceleration limits.
 For robotics and machining applications, Ruckig allows both instant reactions to unforeseen events as well as simple offline trajectory planning.

 ## Installation